timbergeron/QSS-M-tests/README.md

 Displays realtime clock in lower right corner.

 Values: 1 - leveltime, 2 - for 12 hr realtime clock, 3 - for 24 hr realtime clock.
 (Default: 0)

+### `scr_crosshaircolor`

+Allows you to change the crosshair color from white to yellow, red, black, or blue.

+Values: 0 - white, 1 - yellow, 2 - red, 3 - blue, 4 - black
+(Default: 0)

 ## new commands